-Saw the name Chromecast being thrown around the Internet lately?
+Saw the name Chromecast been thrown around the Internet lately?
 The name often pops up when you look into ways or VPN services to watch Netflix and other streaming services.
 In both cases, you must’ve seen Chromecast mentioned alongside other devices such as Smart TVs, Amazon Fire Stick, Amazon Fire Cube, Roku Fire Stick, etc. And in a way, it’s a very similar handy gadget that requires an Internet connection to function, and its main goal is to either aid you in showing something on the screen or entertain or educate you using Android applications.

 What is Chromecast?